gyetman/DOE_CSP_PROJECT/DesalinationModels/LT_MED_General/DesignApproachMeetingNotes.md

 (Diego&Patrica: Number of preheaters is defined once selecting number of effects; number of preheaters= number of effects minus 1)

 MD
+We have the permeate gap (first one sent) w/empirical equations sent by email (Solarspring module).
+Second model sent was vacuum-enhanced airgap MD.
+Guillermo will send another MD model on MEMSYS module.

 Condenser channel inlet temp = feedwater temp evaporator channel inlet temp --> determined by solar heat provision, but can enter as input